 Preventive habits go a long way

 Viruses are everywhere.
 And throughout your life, you’re exposed to thousands of different types.
-But one you might not realize you or someone else has is HPV or human papillomavirus.
+But one you might not realize you or someone else has is human papillomavirus, or HPV.
 In fact, 75 percent of people will get HPV in their life, and many never know it.
 For most of these people, HPV doesn’t cause complications.
 For some, however, HPV causes cervical cancer.

 About 12,000 women are diagnosed with cervical cancer every year, and 4,000 will die each year from it.
 But luckily, there is something you can do about it as cervical cancer is highly preventable.

-“Most cases of cervical cancer are associated with human papilloma virus (HPV),” explained Geisinger obstetrician/gynecologist Dr. Evan McClennen.
+“Most cases of cervical cancer are associated with human papilloma virus (HPV),” explains obstetrician/gynecologist Dr. Evan McClennen.
 “Consequently, the best steps that you take to prevent cervical cancer are similar to those you take to avoid getting HPV.”